Skip to main content

 Many successful government entities are establishing accessibility governance programs that include:

-Regular audits to identify and address barriers: Even with good processes, accessibility issues can slip through.
-Schedule regular audits (quarterly or semi-annually) to catch and fix problems before they accumulate.
+• Regular audits (quarterly or semi-annually) to catch and fix issues before they accumulate

 Existing ADA obligations continue

 The new technical standards don't replace or diminish any existing ADA Title II obligations.
-Throughout the transition period before your compliance date, and permanently thereafter, government entities must continue to:
+Throughout the transition period before your compliance date, government entities must continue to ensure effective communication with people with disabilities, provide reasonable modifications to avoid discrimination, and ensure equal access to all programs, services, and activities.

-If someone requests accommodation to access your digital content before you've achieved full WCAG 2.1 Level AA compliance, you're still required to provide that access through alternative means.
-This might include:
+If someone requests accommodation to access your digital content before you've achieved full WCAG 2.1 Level AA compliance, you're still required to provide that access through alternative means—providing a transcript by email, reading web content over the phone, sending accessible document versions, or offering in-person assistance to complete online forms.
+The compliance deadlines don't suspend your obligation to accommodate individual requests during the transition period.

 How to prepare: a practical approach